 - Emails from companies you don’t know.
 You can’t verify a company from an email, and it’s too dangerous to click the link housed inside.
-Remember, legitimate companies generally won’t send you emails unless you’ve opted in for their messages.
+Remember, legitimate companies generally won’t send you emails unless you’ve opted in to their messages.

-- Sales that are too good to be true or knock off products that are “better than the original.”
+- Sales that are too good to be true or knock-off products that are “better than the original.”

 If you see any of these tactics, just hit delete, and empty out your online trash can.
 And if you receive any email that gives you a gut feeling that something is off, don’t question it.